Lecrapouille/TimedPetriNetEditor/README.md

 ```

 Indeed, this will install the binary `TimedPetriNetEditor` in `/usr/bin`, and
-most important, a shared library `libtpne.so` in `/usr/lib` and the folder
+most important, a shared library `libtimedpetrineteditor.so` in `/usr/lib` and the folder
 `TimedPetriNetEditor/data/` in `/usr/share`.
 If you does not desire to call
 `make install` you will have to adapt the `DEFINES` in Makefile to indicate the
 path of the `data/` folder.